edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

       Alternatively, you may [upload your own TLS certificate](/guides/security/tls_certificates#uploading-your-certificate).

     </Callout>
+-   Apply additional security to your site by requiring clients to provide a certificate during the TLS handshake.
+This configuration is known as [mutual TLS (mTLS)](/guides/security/tls_certificates#mtls).
 -   Once you are ready to serve traffic through {{ PRODUCT }}, update the hostname's [DNS configuration](#serving-traffic-through) to point to our service.

 **To add, modify, or delete hostnames from an environment** <a id="add-modify-delete-hostname"></a>